MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 I've worked in several large code bases where we have tried to avoid unnecessary null checks.
 Fundamentally I agree with what Clean Code is saying.
 That said, a class is a very general concept and can be used in many different ways.

 There are times when setting an instance of a class to null is useful and something I do.
-Looking at my past experiences with null and the types of instances of classes I use it on I find that for one type of use I rarely set it to null while with another type quite often set to null.
+Looking at my past experiences with null and the types of instances of classes I use it on I find that for one type of use I rarely set it to null while with another type of use I occasionally set it to null.

 The two types of uses of classes I've decided to call "C" classes vs "D" classes (I'm sure there must be a better name for these types, I just can't think of one).